harrison-yck/data-engineering/README.md

 ## Introduction

-This project aims to create a data pipeline with Python, AirFlow, Kafka Connect, ElasticSearch and mongoDB, which allows users to search movies and subscribe for updates
+This project aims to create a data pipeline with Python, AirFlow, Kafka Connect, ElasticSearch and mongoDB, which allows users to search movies and subscribe for updates.

 ## API: